Develop:Brighton is all about bringing the whole development community together to share ideas and learn from each other.

 INDIE BOOTCAMP - covers the basics for start-ups, anyone interested in setting up a studio or those looking for a career in games

-All submissions need to be in a single speaker presentation format, not panel:
+All submissions need to be in a lecture or roundtable format, not panel:

 Duration: 45 mins

 Talks should be issue-based, provide concrete examples or case studies and may contain both practical and theoretical information.
 There's normally only one speaker, but we do sometimes accept more than one if that works better for the session.
-Please include time for for Q & A within your time slot.
+Please include time for Q & A within your time slot.
+Our delegates are particularly interested in:

 Please note: We don't usually accept proposals for panel sessions, however if you are interested in doing a panel instead of a talk please email Susan at firstname.lastname@example.org rather than completing the Speaker Submissions Form.